Illuminating Pathways

 • how often that information is updated

 This will help agencies figure out what is needed to fill the gaps.
 Most agencies collect some background information from employees at hire, but it may be important for agencies to consider adding additional questions to HR documents given at hire to show a more comprehensive scope of individuals’ educational and experiential backgrounds. - Collaborate with their pre-service education partners to create parallel standards for how comprehensive data are collected about prospective and current students and alumni, who apply, intern, and then work for the agency during their payback period.
-Aligning the collection and measurement of the prospective and current workforce is crucial for ensuring that
+Aligning the collection and measurement of the prospective and current workforce is crucial for ensuring that child welfare agencies can have a more complete understanding of the entire employee lifecycle.

-child welfare agencies can have a more complete understanding of the entire employee lifecycle. - Streamline the data collection process through the use of AI technology.
+- Streamline the data collection process through the use of AI technology.
 AI programs are often used by organizations to pull information from applicants’ resumes to auto-populate online employment applications, and this same process could be used to pull information from newly hired employees’ resumes and applications to auto-populate the education and experience survey or information management system.
-During the onboarding process, employees could then review the information that was pulled for accuracy, make any necessary
+During the onboarding process, employees could then review the information that was pulled for accuracy, make any necessary changes, and fill in the remaining items that were not covered in their resume or application, allowing them to make minor updates rather than having to complete the information in its entirety.
+This same process could also be utilized for current employees that were hired prior to the use of these new data collection methods.

-entirety.
-This same process could also be utilized for current employees that were hired prior to the use of these new data collection methods. - Consider having prospective (e.g., interns) and current employees update their information at least yearly, so the agency can be aware of prospective and current employees’ up-to-date experience, education, training, or other credentials.
+- Consider having prospective (e.g., interns) and current employees update their information at least yearly, so the agency can be aware of prospective and current employees’ up-to-date experience, education, training, or other credentials.
 This could also be done on an ad hoc basis with employees recording new training and qualifications as they acquire them, or could be tied into ongoing, regularly occurring agency processes, such yearly performance reviews.

-does not have an information management system or is unable to collect all the information they need through such a system, they may then have to resort to using survey methodology to keep tabs on the credentials of their current and future workforce and to supplement their current data collection methods. - Make sure that employees are aware of how their data will be used, stored, and kept confidential.
-To achieve buy-in and encourage participation in this process, agencies should
+- Use information management software to report and update the data, which should include individual profile sections that can be easily updated by employees or students.
+Investing in an information management system is highly recommended to help streamline and automate the process of collecting and storing large amounts of employee information.
+If an agency does not have an information management system or is unable to collect all the information they need through such a system, they may then have to resort to using survey methodology to keep tabs on the credentials of their current and future workforce and to supplement their current data collection methods.

-until employees complete this task.
-Agencies could also consider carving out protected time during a regular meeting to be used for the purposes of updating information. - Regularly assess the effectiveness of their data collection and management systems and adjust based on feedback and the changing information needs of the agency.
+- Regularly assess the effectiveness of their data collection and management systems and adjust based on feedback and the changing information needs of the agency.

 Recommended Education and Experience Data for Agencies to Collect